Lorel/zk/README.md

 **[EXERCISE]** What differences do you observe ?

-**[EXERCISE]** Let one of the ZooKeeper server fail: how your system react in this scenario ?
+**[EXERCISE]** Let one of the ZooKeeper server fail: how does your system react in this scenario ?

 ## How to deliver your solutions
 You should produce a report and commit it to your GitHub private repository.
 The report can be in text (optionally with Markdown syntax, or plain text) or pdf format. it should be between 5000 and 15000 signs.
-You should create a directory `report/` in your repository and save a file `report/report.txt` or `report/report.pdf`.
+You should create a directory `report/` in your repository and save a file `report/report.txt` or `report/report.pdf` or `report/README.md` (we have a preference for the last one, using Markdown).

-Deadline to deliver your solutions (source code and report): TBD.
+Deadline to deliver your solutions (source code and report): Wednesday 17th of May 2017, 23h59 CET.